Skydive/tcss/README.md

 Making a website quickly in wordpress has no educational aspect to it.
 I am fortunate to still be young and not in full time work, and to have the spare time to actually pursue the acquisition of new skills and knowledge.
 Given that I have the time and that the skills acquired would greatly benefit me immediate future and later in life.
 It is a task that is optimal for a holiday project, and surely the university should be supportive of this endeavor.

+EDIT 2020: Most definitely.

 ## Personal Background
 My name is Khalid Aleem (ka476).
-I am a student who is genuinely passionate about software development, and I have been programming, primarily as a hobby, from a very young age.
+I am a student who is genuinely passionate about software development, and I have been programming, primarily as a hobby from a very young age.

-Given that I've spent over 2000 hours, over the course of 9 years, learning how to code.
-(See https://github.com/Skydive/), I feel as if I have the necessary skillset to make a new website for TCSS.
+Given that I've spent over 2000 hours, over the course of 9 years writing code.
+(See https://github.com/Skydive/), I feel as if I have the necessary skillset to make this new website for TCSS.

 Past projects include:
 - A Steam Chatbot (Written in C#) (2013-14)
 - C++ 3D Rendering Engine (2015)
 - WebGL Sprite Ship Game (2017)
 - C++ Neural Network (MNIST ~80% coverage) (2017)
+- Rust async dependency resolver build tool (2020)

 Recently, I've spent over 100 hours in the summer holiday period writing code for relevant web technologies and developing a familiarity with these languages: `PHP/HTML/JS/SQL`.
-I've spent some time reading dev/techblogs to understand the best and necessary practices.
+I've spent some time reading dev/techblogs to understand the best and necessary practices involved.

 I've started working on a [portfolio](https://portfolio.precess.io/) website.